 EPA recommends that the MOVES model be used to generate refueling emission factors for highway vehicle emission inventories (EPA, 2003).
 The model, designed to support the evaluation of air pollution from gasoline- and diesel-fueled vehicles, generates emission factors for tailpipe emissions and refueling activities.
 If you are running MOVES in rates mode, you will need to use the results from both the rate per distance output table and the rate per vehicle output table.
 The rates for emissions processes 18 and 19 by source type in the rate per distance table should be multiplied by the local VMT by source type.
-In addition, the rates for emission processes 18 and 19 by source type in the rate per vehicle need to be multiplied by the local vehicle population by source type.
+In addition, the rates for emission processes 18 and 19 by source type in the rate per use of the source type.
 The sum of these two values is the total refueling emissions.